GOVERNMENT INDUSTRY AGREEMENT

 - Operational Agreements define joint commitments for readiness and response activities for specific pests (eg Brown Marmorated Stink Bug).
 They detail what makes up the readiness and response activities, how they will be implemented and how they will be funded.

-- become a Signatory to the Agreement by signing the Deed
+- become a Signatory to the Agreement by signing the Deed in February 2021.

-- become a partner in Operational Agreements in the future.
+- become a partner in Operational Agreements.

 - represent members on governance groups determine biosecurity policy and action